 Combat veterans know what it is to serve outside the wire—beyond what’s safe.
 So do our nation’s firefighters, swift-boat rescue teams, paramedics and other first responders.

-This year alone, these selfless men and women have banded together to form a “thin red line” of protection between American communities and everything from West Coast wildfires to East Coast hurricanes.
-Explosions, fires, floods, smoke, spills, crashes, heart attacks: against deadly odds, again and again they put their lives on that thin red line to rescue people, pets and property.
+What does the Thin Red Line mean?
+These selfless men and women have banded together to form a “thin red line” of protection between American communities and everything from West Coast wildfires to East Coast hurricanes.
+Explosions, fires, floods, smoke, spills, crashes, heart attacks: against deadly odds, again and again, firefighters put their lives on that thin red line to rescue people, pets and property.